gggraph/Genesis/README.md

           18

-Here is a raw CRT writing.
-If tenth block of the blockchain contains CST of last paragraph at its first transaction.
-It will push 18 to the vm stack then call _label2_ label.
+If block number 10 of the blockchain contains CST of the last paragraph at its first transaction.
+Those instructions will push 18 to the vm stack then call _label2_ label, so put 18 to reg A.

 **Output the CST file by clicking on Create CST button.**